rickbenavidez/ruby_llm/docs/_advanced/models.md

 **Local Provider Models:**

 By default, `refresh!` includes models from local providers like Ollama and GPUStack if they're configured.
-To exclude local providers and only fetch from remote APIs (available in v1.6.5+):
+To exclude local providers and only fetch from remote APIs:

 ```ruby
 # Only fetch from remote providers (Anthropic, OpenAI, etc.)